vendidero/woocommerce-germanized/readme.txt

 = Shipments =
 Germanized adds a new abstraction layer to WooCommerce to make it easier for you to send your parcels to your customers.
 With Germanized you'll be able to generate (multiple) shipments to an order.
 You can then manage your shipments and it's statuses independently from your orders.
 Let your customers receive a notification email as soon as a shipment has been marked as shipped including tracking information from a built-in or manually added shipping provider.
 Learn more about our [Shipments for WooCommerce](https://vendidero.de/woocommerce-germanized/features#shipments "Shipments for WooCommerce") integration and find out how to automate your shipping process.

+= Returns =
+Managing returns can be a time-consuming challenge.
+By using Germanized you might let your customers create return requests through their customer panel.
+All you need to do is confirm the request through your return dashboard and your customers will receive an email containing further steps on how to return their product(s).
+In case you are using our DHL integration you might as well (automatically) create a label to the return which will be attached to the email sent to the customer.

 = DHL Integration =
 With the help of our built-in DHL integration you can easily create labels for your shipments and add tracking information to the notification emails.
 Furthermore you can offer Wunschpaket Services to your customers including shipping to Packstation or choosing a preferred location, day and/or time within the checkout.